Codebugged-Research/next-steps-rvc-docker-image-builder/README.md

 Unzip it and put all files in model folder.

-Build Docker image , run it and start dashboard from on other port.
+Build Docker image , run it and start dashboard on other port.